remnrem/luna-doc/docs/ref/power-spectra.md

 In both cases, the `CWT-DESIGN` will estimate the implied FWHM in the frequency domain, i.e. the tightness of the wavelet around the specified central frequency (`fc`).

+<h3>Methods</h3>

+This utility computes the theoretical time–frequency properties of a complex Morlet wavelet given its design parameters.
+Wavelet bandwidth is specified either as the number of cycles (which determines the temporal extent of the Gaussian envelope relative to the carrier frequency) or as the time-domain full width at half maximum (FWHM) of the Gaussian envelope.
+From these parameters, the implied frequency-domain FWHM and the upper and lower half-maximum frequency bounds are derived analytically, characterizing the frequency selectivity of the wavelet.
+This is a design diagnostic intended to guide the selection of wavelet parameters before applying the transform to data.

 <h3>Parameters</h3>